 •Lower carbon footprint.
 The top source of greenhouse gas emissions is the energy used in homes and buildings.
 By installing insulation in the attic, you can prevent energy loss through the surface of a home that leaks the most heat: the roof.
 It is an easy and cost-effective way of reducing carbon emissions and therefore helping the planet.

 •Greater roof longevity.
 Proper attic insulation can prevent moisture and ice dams from building up on the roof, which protects shingles and helps them last longer.

 Why Is Attic Ventilation Important?

-- Mold, mildew, fungi and spores.
-These can cause health problems and do damage to the structure of the house.
+•Mold, mildew, fungi, and spores.
+These can cause health problems and damage the structure of the house.

 What Is Proper Attic Insulation?